Welcome Back !

 (6-12 yrs.)
 Did you know that Huntley Meadows Park was once part of George Mason's holdings?
 Discover this forgotten Founding Father as you make your own candle, design your own stencil to mark crops, write with a quill pen and decide the future of the Virginia colony.

 (7-11 yrs.)
 This program is based on the popular Pohick Rangers series geared to meet some homeschool science requirements.
 Topics vary.
-Meets every week.
+Meets every other week.

 (7-13 yrs.)
 Supplement your historical studies with a fun day of exploring, interpreting and making maps.
-Try your hand at orienteering, learn about different types of maps from around the world, and take home a personalized map of your life.
+Try your hand at orienteering, learn about different types of maps from around the world and take home a personalized map of your life.